Clear, grounded, no fluff:

 Line your tray with parchment or your bread sling, spread the dough gently, and drizzle oil on top.

-Press your fingers in to create the classic focaccia “dimples.”
+Press your fingers in to create the classic focaccia “dimples.”4.
+Final Rise

 Bake at 220°C / 430°F for 20–25 minutes, until golden and crisp around the edges.